Implicit Compressibility of Overparametrized Neural Networks Trained with Heavy-Tailed SGD: Problem Setting and the Main Result

 \item Regularity of the loss function: there exists a function $\Phi: \mathcal{Y} \to \R_+$ such that

 \item Moment bounds on $\Phi(\cdot)$ and $\Psi(\cdot)$: there exists a positive constant $B$ such that

-\end{itemize} \end{assump} Let us remark that these are rather standard smoothness assumptions that have been made in the mean field literature \cite{mei2018mean,mei2019mean} and are satisfied by several smooth activation functions, including the sigmoid and hyper-tangent functions.
+\end{itemize} \end{assump} Let us remark that Assumption \ref{assump:coefficients_regularity} includes the smoothness and boundedness assumptions that have been made in the mean field literature \citep{mei2018mean,mei2019mean} and are satisfied by several smooth activation functions, including the sigmoid and hyper-tangent functions.